 A block is a collection of transactions that occur on the Bitcoin network.
 These blocks are linked together chronologically to form a blockchain.
 Most Bitcoin blocks include around 2700 transactions and can be up to 4MB in size.

 For example, if a transaction in Block #400 is altered, the hash of Block #400 will change, invalidating the Proof-of-Work for Block #400, but also making Block #401 invalid, because Block #401’s “previous hash” parameter no longer matches the hash of Block #400.
+This change will ripple forward, disconnecting all blocks after Block #400.
 This feature ensures that once a block is added to the blockchain neither it nor any transactions included within it can be altered.